• Skip to main content

 Easy Grilled Pork Chops and Marinade with pork chops right off of the grill on a wooden cutting board resting

-Easy Grilled Bone-In Pork Chops and Quick Marinade Recipe
+Easy Grilled Bone-In Pork Chops and Pork Chop Marinade Recipe

 Sharon Rigsby

-Just in time for grilling season, Easy Grilled Bone-In Pork Chops and Quick Marinade would be perfect for your next barbecue.
-A flavorful, simple pork chop marinade made with soy sauce, fresh garlic, and lemon-pepper seasoning makes all the difference and does wonders to keep your grilled pork chops both tender and juicy.
+Just in time for grilling season, Easy Grilled Bone-In Pork Chops and Marinade would be perfect for your next barbecue.
+A flavorful, simple pork chop marinade made with soy sauce, fresh garlic, and lemon-pepper seasoning makes all the difference and keeps your grilled pork chops both tender and juicy.

 4.75 from 8 votes